 Indonesian city declares emergency after oil spill

-Disaster mitigation officials were able to control the blaze in the port city of Balikpapan but were still working to contain the spill, which started on Saturday and spread over an area of around 12 square km (4.5 square miles).
+Disaster mitigation officials were able to control the blaze in the port city of Balikpapan but were still working to contain the spill, which started on Saturday and spread over an area of around 12sq km.

 "We have warned the public not to carry out activities that could spark fires," Suryanto, head of the city's environmental agency, said.